 - But not to worry because there is a way to prevent and end suffering, and…

 - Curing yourself of suffering can be accomplished through an eight-step program.

 After explaining the Four Noble Truths, he explained the Noble Eightfold Path (which is the fourth noble truth).
 The Eightfold Path consists of:

 - Right Livelihood

 - Right Effort (or Diligence)

 - Right [Meditative] Concentration

-Each of these are grouped into one of three categories (often called the “Threefold Training” which is practiced by all branches of Buddhism):
+Each of these is grouped into one of three categories (often called the “Threefold Training” which is practiced by all branches of Buddhism):

 - Wisdom: Right Understanding and Right Thought (Training: Cultivation of Wisdom)